evmos/docs/docs/protocol/index.md

 # Technical Architecture

-Evmos is a scalable, Proof-of-Stake blockchain that is fully compatible and interoperable with the Ethereum Virtual Machine (EVM).
-It is built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of the [CometBFT](https://github.com/cometbft/cometbft) consensus engine, to accomplish fast finality, high transaction throughput and short block times (~2 seconds).
+Evmos is a scalable Proof-of-Stake blockchain that is fully compatible and interoperable with the Ethereum Virtual Machine (EVM).
+It is built using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of the [CometBFT](https://github.com/cometbft/cometbft) (formely Tendermint) consensus engine, to accomplish fast finality, high transaction throughput and short block times (~2 seconds).

-This architecture allows users to perform both Cosmos and EVM formatted transactions with Fast Finality and High throughput, developers to scale EVM dApps cross-chain via [IBC](https://cosmos.network/ibc) and tokens and assets in the network to come from different independent sources.
+This architecture allows users to perform both Cosmos and EVM formatted transactions, developers to scale EVM dApps cross-chain via [IBC](https://cosmos.network/ibc), and tokens and assets in the network to come from different independent sources.

 Evmos enables these key features by: